gonzalocarreteroh/MASA-OA/README.md

 2. Organize your tracking results and ground truth in the TrackEval format

-3. Run evaluation to compute metrics (MOTA, MOTP, IDF1, etc.)
+3. Run evaluation to compute metrics (e.g. HOTA)

 ### Tracker Variants

-The repository includes several tracker variants.
 You can modify which variant to use by checking the configuration in `masa/models/tracker/masa_tao_tracker.py`:

-- **masa**: Original MASA tracker
-- **masa-hung**: MASA with Hungarian algorithm optimization
-- **masa-hung-kf**: MASA with Hungarian algorithm and Kalman Filter motion estimation
 - **masa-hung-kf-OcclusionAware**: MASA with Hungarian algorithm, Kalman Filter, and occlusion-aware capabilities (default)

 The Kalman Filter implementation and tracking logic are located in: